whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-2C.md

 ### Condition

-{{ "On an operational marine radar or a radar simulator that meets applicable national and international performance standards, with land and buoys displayed, and given a chart with a scale of no more than 1: 80,000." | markdownify }}
+On an operational marine radar or a radar simulator that meets applicable national and international performance standards, with land and buoys displayed, and given a chart with a scale of no more than 1: 80,000.

 ### Performance requirement